As Followers of Jesus We Become His Priests. It’s Time to Start Acting Like It

 Aside from sharing my first name, I like Peter in the Bible.
 His concise writing packs a lot of practical teaching into his two short letters.
 He writes to those who follow Jesus.
-His words apply to us.
+He talks about us being priests.

 Peter describes us in four ways: as “a chosen people, a royal priesthood, a holy nation,” and “God’s special possession,” (1 Peter 2:9).
 While all four labels pack much value, I particularly like the idea of priesthood.